rjk-info/Herbaveda-Ecommerce-Platform/README.md

 ### 🏠 Home

-A visually engaging homepage introducing the Herbaveda brand, products, offers, customer experiences, and key benefits.
+A visually engaging homepage presenting the Herbaveda brand, products, offers, customer experiences, and key information.

 ### 🛍️ Products

-A dedicated product showcase where customers can explore skincare products and add them to their shopping cart.
+A product-focused shopping section where customers can explore skincare products and add them to their cart.

-### ⭐ Customer Reviews
+### ⭐ Reviews

-A social-proof section displaying customer experiences and ratings.
+A customer feedback section designed to build trust and provide social proof.

-### 🖼️ Before / After
+### 🖼️ Before & After

-An interactive transformation gallery showcasing customer results.
+A visual showcase highlighting customer transformations and product results.

-### 🌿 Brand Story
+### 🌿 About / Brand Story

-Information about Herbaveda's approach to natural ingredients and skincare.
+Information about the Herbaveda brand, its products, and its approach to skincare.

 ### 🏆 Certifications

-A dedicated area for showcasing brand and product certificates.
+A dedicated area for presenting relevant brand and product certifications.

-### 📸 Instagram
+### 📸 Social Media

-Social media content integrated into the website to connect customers with the Herbaveda brand.
+A social media showcase connecting the website with the brand's online presence.

 ### 📄 Policies

-Dedicated pages for:
+Dedicated information pages covering:

 * Shipping Policy
 * Refund Policy
+* Return Policy
 * Exchange Policy
 * Cancellation Policy
-* Return Policy
 * Privacy Policy
 * Terms & Conditions